rhel-labs/learn-katacoda/selinux-containers/step2.md

 ls: cannot open directory '.': Permission denied
 </pre>

-Query the SELinux policy to search for allow enforcement rules applied to access /home directory `sesearch -A -s container_t -t home_root_t -c dir -p read`{{execute T1}}
+In terminal 1, query the SELinux policy to search for allow enforcement rules applied to access /home directory `sesearch -A -s container_t -t home_root_t -c dir -p read`{{execute T1}}

 The search returns NO results.
 Since, there is no allow rule for container_t type to get read access to the /home directory, access is blocked by SELinux.

-Check the container's access to the '/var/spool/' directory `cd /var/spool/; ls`{{execute T2}}
+In terminal 2, check the container's access to the '/var/spool/' directory `cd /var/spool/; ls`{{execute T2}}

 <pre class="file">
 ls: cannot open directory '.': Permission denied
 </pre>

-Check the container's write access to the '/var/spool/' directory `touch test`{{execute T2}}
+In terminal 2, check the container's write access to the '/var/spool/' directory `touch test`{{execute T2}}

 <pre class="file">
 touch: cannot touch 'test': Permission denied
 </pre>

-Query the SELinux policy to search for allow enforcement rules applied to access /var/spool directory `sesearch -A -s container_t -t var_spool_t -c dir -p read`{{execute T1}}
+In terminal 1, query the SELinux policy to search for allow enforcement rules applied to access /var/spool directory `sesearch -A -s container_t -t var_spool_t -c dir -p read`{{execute T1}}

 The search returns NO results.
 Since, there is no allow rule for container_t type to get read access to the /var/spool/ directory, access